 - close to 230 species of birds

-All these species must continually move throughout the territory in search of food, more fertile ground or a richer environment; to find a mate or a place to lay eggs; to reproduce; or to escape predators.
+All these species are continually on the move in the area in search of food, a more hospitable environment, a mate or a place to lay eggs; to reproduce; or to escape predators.

 Corridors for wildlife…

 Did you know that a wolf needs at least 200 square kilometres of territory, and a bear needs at least 100 km2?

 Like many other species, wolves and bears depend on what are called “ecological corridors”.